particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Deactivate SIM 2026-07-10

+Added an option to bulk deactivate SIMs in the [Device Remove Tool](/tools/cloud-tools/device-remove/).

 ### Certification update M-SoM 2026-07-09

 Updated the certification statements for FCC (US) and ISED (Canada) for the M635 in the [M-SoM datasheet](/reference/datasheets/m-series/msom-datasheet/).